AsahiLinux/docs/SW:Storage.md

 ## disk0s2 / disk3: macOS Container

-This is the main macOS container.
+This is the main macOS partition.

 (note: this output is after the root volume seal has been broken)